The Radio 2 Breakfast Show: Sir Terry Wogan (Second tenure: 1993–2009)

 Johnnie Walker then became the interim host of the programme in the period between Wogan's departure and Evans' arrival, from 21 December 2009 until 8 January 2010.
-Walker was a regular stand-in for Wogan during his latter years on the show.
+Walker was a regular stand-in for Wogan during his later years on the show.

 Chris Evans (2010–2018)

 Wogan was replaced by Chris Evans, whose first show aired on 11 January 2010.
 For its first 10 months on air, the show was extended by 30 minutes and broadcast between 7:00 to 9:30, On 11 October 2010, following Sarah Kennedy's retirement from broadcasting in August, the show was on 6:30 to 9:30.
 On 3 September 2018, Evans announced his departure from the network and his plan to move to Virgin Radio.
-The last show was broadcast on 24 December 2018 and on 21 January 2019, Evans began the second incarnation of the show on Virgin Radio UK.
+His last show was broadcast on 24 December 2018.

 The show then used guest hosts Paddy O'Connell, Sara Cox and Mark Goodier in the period between Evans' departure and Ball's arrival, from 26 December 2018 until 11 January 2019.

-Zoe Ball (2019–present)
+Zoe Ball (2019–2024)

 Evans was replaced by Zoe Ball, whose first show aired on 14 January 2019, continuing with the same timings used in the Hayes era and since 11 October 2010 of the Evans era.
+The final breakfast show from Wogan House after 18 years was broadcast on 9 February 2024, and the show has now moved back into a studio in Broadcasting House.
+Ball announced her departure on 19 November 2024, and left on 20 December.

+Gaby Roslin, Mark Goodier and OJ Borg were the interim hosts between Ball's departure and Mills' arrival, as well as a special episode in December 2024 hosted by the cast of Gavin & Stacey coinciding with the finale of the sitcom.

+Scott Mills (2025–present)

+Mills' official tenure began on 27 January 2025, with Tina Daheley staying on as the regular newsreader and Ellie Brennan replacing Richie Anderson as the new travel news reporter for weekday mornings.